-- You can use heated water bottles like these from my affiliate partner.
+- You can use heated water bottles like these.

 - Purchase each rabbit 2-3 water bottles, and place one on their cage.
 Store the others inside where it’s warm and allow to thaw.
 Throughout the day, simply exchange the bottles for unfrozen ones.
 Quick and easy, and sure beat trying to run them under hot water to thaw!

 Does my pet rabbit need hay in the winter?